pradok/events-scheduler/docs/prd.md

 #### Story 1.9: User CRUD Use Cases & REST API

 **As a** developer,
-**I want** complete user CRUD use cases with Express REST API endpoints, **so that** users can be managed via HTTP requests.
+**I want** complete user CRUD use cases with Fastify REST API endpoints, **so that** users can be managed via HTTP requests.

 **Acceptance Criteria:**

+1. Zod schemas defined for all operations with derived TypeScript types
-1. GetUserUseCase, UpdateUserUseCase, DeleteUserUseCase created
+2. GetUserUseCase, UpdateUserUseCase, DeleteUserUseCase created using derived types
-2. UpdateUserUseCase reschedules pending events when timezone/birthday changes
+3. UpdateUserUseCase reschedules pending events when timezone/birthday changes
-3. DeleteUserUseCase cancels all pending events for deleted user
+4. DeleteUserUseCase cancels all pending events for deleted user
-4. Express 4.18.2 server configured in `src/adapters/primary/http/server.ts`
+5. Fastify 4.26.0 server configured with fastify-type-provider-zod in `src/adapters/primary/http/server.ts`
-5. POST /user, GET /user/:id, PUT /user/:id, DELETE /user/:id endpoints implemented
+6. POST /user, GET /user/:id, PUT /user/:id, DELETE /user/:id endpoints implemented with schema validation
-6. All endpoints use Zod 3.22.4 for request validation
+7. All endpoints use Zod schemas for automatic validation and type inference
-7. All endpoints return appropriate HTTP status codes (200, 201, 400, 404, 500)
+8. All endpoints return appropriate HTTP status codes (200, 201, 400, 404, 500)
-8. Integration tests verify all CRUD operations work end-to-end with real database
+9. Integration tests verify all CRUD operations work end-to-end with real database

 #### Story 1.10: CI/CD Pipeline Setup